 New Brunswick has made significant progress in gender-affirming care since first offering coverage for surgeries in 2016.

 Gender affirming surgeries are a publicly funded service through Medical Services Insurance (MSI).
-Some surgeries are available in Nova Scotia, while others will be referred to Montreal GRS.
-For those who travel to Montreal for gender affirming surgery, many costs directly associated with the procedure can be covered.
+Some surgeries (listed here) are available in Nova Scotia, while others will be referred to the Centre de Chirurgie in Montreal.
+For those who travel to Montreal for gender affirming surgery, some costs directly associated with the procedure can be covered.
 These include transportation and accommodation costs as per the Nova Scotia Out-of-Province Travel and Accommodation Assistance Policy.
+Some community support resources to consider are the Nova Scotia Youth Project (for those up to age 24), the Cape Breton Transgender Network (volunteer support and advocacy for all ages/families) and pflag Canada are additional community resources.

 In March, 2022, Nunavut Health Minister John Main announced that the Government of Nunavut will pay for mental health and transitioning services for transgender and non-binary Nunavummiut.
 The Health Department will be partnering with the Centre de Chirurgie in Montreal to deliver these services.
 However, eligibility criteria have not been made public.
 TransCare+ has created a Surgery Access Info and Coverage by Province/Territory resource that includes details for Nunavut.